digital-pro/levante-audio/README.md

 python main.py
 ```

-You'll see a long table of translations in the middle column of the screen.
+You'll see a long table of our current translations in the middle column of the screen.

-Choose "Synthesize Voices" and you'll see voice control options below, and the Voice selection drop-down will become active.
+First: Choose "Synthesize Voices" and you'll see voice control options below, and the Voice selection drop-down will become active.

-First: Select a voice
+Second: Select a voice from the drop-down.
+NOTE: I think there are other voices, but they don't show up when the code asks for a list of voices.

-Second: Click on the translation you'd like to preview (from the scrolling table)
+Third: Click on the translation you'd like to preview (from the scrolling table)

 When you do that, the translated text should appear in the text box.

+Fourth: If you want to edit the translation, add a pause (using an embedded tag like <break>), or change the clarity & stability sliders, do that now.

-Third: If you want to hear how the translation is vocalized, simply press "Generate Speech".
+Fifth: To hear how the translation is vocalized, press "Generate Speech".

-You can also edit the translated speech by adding embedded tags like <break> for pauses.

-And modify the translated speech using the provided sliders.

 ## License